This set of Engineering Metrology test focuses on “Optical Instruments for Angular Measurement”.

 b) Two readings heads and both are stationary

-c) There is only one reading head which is moving with rotatable work table
+c) There is only one reading head which is moving with a rotatable work table

 d) Two reading heads, one is stationary and other is rotating with work table